 Many years later in 2008, after I had graduated from Brigham Young University, a family member was selling an old digital camera.
 I saved my pennies again and bought the camera.
 It was a Nikon D80 with a 35 mm prime lens.
 I was so clueless.
 I remember thinking “this camera is broken,” since it wouldn't zoom in or out. (fyi: prime lens, whose focus length is fixed and do not zoom in or out.)
 With camera in hand I began school at New York Institute of Photography.
 I consider my greatest schooling to be the personal experience I've received working with photographic colleagues.
 I owe a great debt of gratitude to other amazing photographers who have willingly shared their knowledge with me.

 I learned that failure is not always a mistake and the real tragedy is when we stop trying.
 Every day there is something new to learn and there will always be room for improvements.

 Then in 2010, I knew I was ready.
 I dreamed big, took a risk, opened my heart to the world, and began my slow journey as a wedding and portrait photographer.
 My goal, then and now, is to be an artist that documents life and love in a simple, beautiful, real, and unique way.

 I've traveled to some of the most remote, stunning, inspiring, and amazing places in the world… all in the name of photography.
 It has truly been a wonderful journey to create a better me, a better photographer, and a better documentary artist.
 And the thing is, we are all a walking a progress.
-Work hard, stay humble, y'all.
+Work hard, be kind, and stay humble, y'all.